 What they should signify, above all, is chocolate that’s been made with the best natural ingredients.
 And I’ve written a whole separate article about the massive difference that the best ingredients make in craft chocolate.

 Craft chocolate making is often described as ‘bean-to-bar’.
 Craft chocolate makers should use ethically-sourced raw materials, traditional techniques, and minimal processing.
 They will often be small producers making chocolate in small batches.
 I would expect them to have applied skill, care and craftsmanship to all stages of craft chocolate making.
 And they should have paid higher prices to growers for high-quality, single-origin, cocoa beans.

 So ‘bean-to-bar’ producers carry out the whole complicated craft chocolate making process, starting with the cocoa beans.
-Indeed, they may even be ‘tree-to-bar’, owning their own cocoa plantations.
+Indeed, they may even be ‘tree-to-bar’ producers, owning their own cocoa plantations.

 And all this should result in chocolate that tastes amazing.
-It will be infinitely superior to, and healthier than, mass-produced chocolate made with inferior ingredients.
+It will be infinitely superior to – and healthier than – mass-produced chocolate made with inferior ingredients.
 It’s these factors that make just a little good quality chocolate go a long way.
-And for me, and many other chocolate-lovers, it’s all this that justifies the often significantly higher price.
+And for me, and many other chocolate-lovers, it’s all this that justifies craft chocolate’s often significantly higher price.

 My visit to a small batch craft chocolate maker: Mayhawk Chocolate

-What really impressed me was learning that Mayhawk is an example of a proper bean-to-bar chocolate maker.
+What really impressed me was learning that Mayhawk is a proper bean-to-bar chocolate maker.
 They use the best-quality ingredients to do everything themselves in-house.
 That’s even down to doing their own photography, design and printing for their very funky chocolate bar outer-wrappers.
-It was all that that first compelled me to write about them in my article about Abergavenny Food Festival.
+It was all that that first compelled me to mention them in my article about Abergavenny Food Festival 2017.